 Travel on a Credit Card (my personal favorite!)

 If you are an avid traveler, you want to earn maximum miles and points on this trip, so you can save money on your next trip.
 It’s almost like you never have to stop traveling!

 Along with earning miles, certain credit cards offer benefits when you use them.
 For example, if you have the co-branded credit card of the airline you are flying, you may be able to have priority boarding, waived checked bag fees, access to the lounge, and so much more.
 Here are benefits such as Travel Protection and Travel Interruption for when your trips go awry.

 And if something goes wrong, some cards offer premium benefits such as Travel Protection and Travel Interruption for when your flight gets canceled or delayed.
 Some even provide primary or secondary insurance coverage on rental cars.
 This enables you to save money by declining the daily insurance charges offered by rental car companies.

 One of my main goals in blogging is to help readers better understand how credit cards work and how to maximize their benefits.
 Being a millennial, my generation has been fed the notion of “credit cards are bad” by our parents, creating a misconception of what credit is and the effective use of credit cards.
 I’m here to change the narrative of credit cards, one blog post at a time.

-Today, we talked about how to meet minimum spend on a credit card.
+Today, we talked about how to meet the minimum spend requirements on a credit card.
 Are there other topics that you’d like me to cover?
 Please leave your suggestions in the comment section below.